Chembarathi (TV series)

 Chembarathi is a Malayalam language television serial broadcasting on Zee Keralam.
 The show stars Thara Kalyan, Amala Girish, Nikitha Murali and Stebin.
-It ran from November 26, 2018, until March 25, 2022, making it the one of the longest-running daily soap operas in Malayalam.
+It ran from November 26, 2018, until March 25, 2022, making it one of the longest-running daily soap operas in Malayalam.
 Chembarathi is an official remake of the Zee Telugu television series Muddha Mandaram.

 The story is about a rich, strong-willed and stubborn woman, Thrichambarath Akhilandeshwari (Akhila), and her elder son Anand.
 Akhila, who struggles with a complicated relationship with her sister, Vilasini.
 Anand has an intense love story with Kalyani, a servant working as a cook.
 Various problems disrupt their relationship.